01F0/flashforge-finder-api/README.rst

 How to get it running?
 =======================
-1. Specify the printer IP address + port in api/webapi.py

-2. Make sure you have Flask installed:
+1. Make sure you have Flask installed:

   pip install Flask

-3. Run it like this (make sure you're in the /api folder)
+2. Run it like this (make sure you're in the /api folder)

   FLASK_APP=webapi.py flask run

 The environment assignment may differ depending on which shell you're running.

-4. By default, you should now have access to the API at localhost:5000.
-Try http://localhost:5000/info to see if you get any info from the printer.
+3. By default, you should now have access to the API at localhost:5000.
+Try http://localhost:5000/*{printer IP address}*/info to see if you get any info from the printer.

 What information does the API give me?
 =======================